ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/chap_actions.md

 ### Custom Actions

-You can create a custom action using the {{ site.data.product.title }} console.
+You can create a custom action by using the {{ site.data.product.title }} console.
 Enter a description and action type.
-Procedures for each type of action are shown in the sections below.
+Procedures for each type of action are shown in the following sections.
 When you create a policy, you can associate actions with specific events.

 | Custom Action                     | Description                                                                                                                   |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |